Igalia/phpreport/docs/user/tasks.rst

   and use templates.

 In the central area, you will see the tasks stored in the currently selected date, one panel per task.
-All panels have the same components:
+All panels have the same components, some are used to fill the information about the task:

 * Time: fill the start and end dates in.

-* Customer: customer financing the task.
-Selecting one customer will filter the projects in the next box to see only those belonging to the customer.

 * Project: project the task belongs to.
+You may search by the project or the customer name.
+There is one special entry in the combo box, *Load all projects*, that would let you load the complete list of projects in the system; users will only see projects they are assigned to by default.

+* Story: you can fill this field with a keyword to help you to differentiate tasks inside the same project.

+* Description: the big text area in the center can be used to write a description of the task.

 * Task type: select one of the types for additional info about the task.

-* Story: you can fill this field with a keyword to help you to differentiate tasks with the same customer and project.

 * TaskStory: when using XP tracker for a project, this field is used to relate the task with a category inside an iteration.

 * Telework: flag to differentiate telework tasks.

+* Onsite: flag to differentiate on-site tasks.

+Actions in task panels:

 * Delete: delete the task.
 Remember to save to do the actual deletion.